jekhokie/raspberry-noaa-v2/docs/troubleshooting.md

 respective job ID.
 You can get specific details about the job (such as the command being executed) by running `at -c <job_id>`, where `<job_id>` is the ID of the job from the `atq` command you wish to inspect.

+`arrm <job_id>` will remove a pass

 # Setting Gain

-'''rtl_test'''
+`rtl_test`

 will output all of your SDRs available gain settings.
-Pick one that works, starting in the middle if you don't have a reference, and put it into your settings.yml file.
+Pick one that works, start in the middle if you don't have a reference, and put it into your settings.yml file.
+Setting gain to 0 will enable autogain settings.

 # Images and Audio